blueag8/Photography_Website/README.md

 ## Bugs
 There were several issues when attempting to deploy to Heroku .
+ImproperlyConfigured("You're using the staticfiles app "

+       django.core.exceptions.ImproperlyConfigured: You're using the staticfiles app without having set the STATIC_ROOT setting to a filesystem path.

+DISABLE_COLLECTSTATIC=1 added to the
+ !
+Error while running '$ python manage.py collectstatic --noinput'.

 Issues migrating from SQL to PostgreSQL
 I found solved by following the istructions from